RyangDiaz/carla-obstacle-avoidance/README.md

 - For a more comprehensive view of the Roach repository code, please refer to the original repository [here](https://github.com/zhejz/carla-roach).

-- For a full documentation of the project, including a description of the methods and suggested future directions, please refer to this document (TODO).
+- For a full documentation of the project, including a description of the methods and suggested future directions, please refer to [this](REU_Summer_2024_Project_Documentation.pdf) document.

 ## Setup